 Ascaso Bar 2 Group Espresso Machine

 The Ascaso Bar 2 Group offers a great value with a great impression for the low volume, budget oriented cafe or a medium size office!
-This plumbed-in 2 grouphead espresso machine uses heavy duty, brass 58mm portafilters locked into two thermically heated groupheads that each have thermoblocks to offer good consistent heated water with each having its own vibration pump for the espresso.
+This plumbed-in 2 grouphead espresso machine uses heavy duty, brass 58mm portafilters locked into two thermically-balanced heated groupheads that each have thermoblocks to offer good consistent heated water with each having its own vibration pump for the espresso.
 The single steam wand and single hot water spout are backed up by a large stainless steel boiler with its own vibration pump for refilling.

 The unit fills an internal sealed reservoir that has a float device.
 This helps mitigate any water line pressure issues that could damage the pumps.
 We found this to be a very nice feature inside the right rear corner of the machine.